Tessi-Tms/TmsMediaBundle/README.md

 #### Example of configuration

 The following configuration is a local sample configuration for the KnpGaufretteBundle.
-It will create a filesystem service called `gaufrette_gallery_filesyytem` which can be used in the MediaBundle.
+It will create a filesystem service called `gaufrette_gallery_filesystem` which can be used in the MediaBundle.
 All the uploaded files will be stored in `/web/uploads` directory.

 ```php